sirixdb/sirixdb.github.io/xquery-api.md

   query.prettyPrint().serialize(ctx, System.out);
 }
 ```

-with the following function you're able to load the database/resource how it looked like between two revisions.
-Sirix searches for the closest revisions to the given timestamps.
-The function returns the document node in all revisions, which have been committed in-between.
+We open the resource in the database as it looked like on 2019-04-01 05:00:00.

+With the function `open-revisions` we're able to load all revisions of a resource between two points in time:

 `sdb:open-revisions($database as xs:string, $resource as xs:string, $startDateTime as xs:dateTime, $endDateTime as xs:dateTime) as node()*`

-A simple example is
+For instance we can use the following Java code:

 ```java
 try (final var store = BasicDBStore.newBuilder().build()